pydicom/pydicom/doc/tutorials/pixel_data/compressing.rst

 **Prerequisites**

-This tutorial uses optional packages that are required for *RLE Lossless* compression of *Pixel Data*.
-For information on what packages are required to compress other transfer syntaxes see the :doc:`image compression guide</old/image_data_compression>`.
+This tutorial uses packages in addition to *pydicom* that are not installed by default but are required for *RLE Lossless* compression of *Pixel Data*.
+For more information on what packages are available to compress a given transfer syntax see the :doc:`image compression guide</old/image_data_compression>`.

 Installing using pip: